Shockwave4546/FRC-2015/README.md

 BUGS

--Some weird complaint about solenoid.get()
+-Some weird complaint about solenoid.get() (look in DS errors to see)

-TODO

--Update plugins; see if that resolves the weird complaint